ulaari/ulaar/src/content/blog/2012/07/10/searching-for-clara-w-huling-digital-archeology-dig.md

 I returned to Whitepages and Ancestry.com but the trail went cold.
 Or maybe this post wants to be read now.

 *Closing Note*: Washington DC area friends &amp; acquaintances, if you find yourself in the Washington-Foxhall area (specifically the Foxhall Village historic district), feel free to walk over to 4434 Volta Place and relate this story.
 If anyone locates a descendent of Clara W Huling and if they are interested in retrieving a bibliographic family heirloom, they can leave a comment on this post. 🙂

+*2021 Update*: As part of my clean-up purge sometime in the Covid "reopening" months, I sold most of these books (including this volume) to Blossom Books (on Church Street).
+And by 'sold', I mean I got store credit which is being used to purchase new (or new old) books.
+The next level of detachment with books (as possessions) I suppose..